 Possible losses in a medical malpractice case include, but are not limited to:

 - Physical limitations

 - Lost income

 - Loss of consortium, or loss of personal relationships

 - Mental anguish

 When it comes to filing a medical malpractice lawsuit in the state of Ohio, there are time limits to consider.
 Anyone intending to file a lawsuit of this type must do so within one year of their injuries being discovered.
 You must seek legal assistance as soon as possible.
 While a skilled Cleveland personal injury attorney will do their best to resolve your case in a timely manner, certain case elements take time.
 Conducting an investigation to uncover evidence, for example, can take months or even years to complete.

-A skilled legal professional can ensure your case meets the necessary requirements.
+A skilled medical malpractice expert in Cleveland can ensure your case meets the necessary requirements.
 Our experienced Cleveland medical malpractice attorneys will help you file legal documents, interview witnesses and responsible parties, and conduct a thorough investigation within the time constraints set out by Ohio law for medical malpractice cases.
 We will help you develop a strategy that gives you the best chance of success with your case.